vmsilvamolina/StepByStep/NET Conf UY 2018/Workshop/AzureCloudShell-WorkShop.md

 In the meantime, we'll talk about what containers are and how they're used as well as talking about the components that make up a Kubernetes cluster.

-## Part 3 - Manage Cluster with Cloud Shell
+Administrar un Cluster with Cloud Shell

 Once your ACS has been created you will be able to review the resources that have been created: